My rating: 5 of 5 stars

 [Popeye] smells black, Benbow thought; he smells like that black stuff that ran out of Bovary’s mouth and down upon her bridal veil when they raised her head.

-The whole novel is contained in this small allusion.
-The blackness signifying sexual abjection is moved by Faulkner from the interior of the female body to the person of a male rapist, certifying the novel as a critique of its society’s gender politics.
-But the reader has to work to unravel this meaning, which remains immanent to its dramatization and which may even have been beneath the author’s own conscious notice; there is no Harriet Beecher Stowe jeremiad summoning us to redemption, and in fact Christian moralism is contemptuously satirized in the novel.
+Faulkner moves the blackness signifying sexual abjection from the interior of the female body to the person of a male rapist, which certifies the novel as a critique of its society’s gender politics.
+But the reader has to work to unravel this meaning, which remains immanent to its dramatization and which may even have been beneath the author’s own conscious notice.
+There is no Harriet Beecher Stowe jeremiad summoning us to redemption, and in fact Faulkner contemptuously satirizes Christian moralism throughout the novel.

-The whole novel functions in this dramatic rather than didactic way: chapters begin in media res with scenes the relevance of which to what has gone before it is up to us to decipher.
+The whole novel functions in this dramatic rather than didactic way: chapters begin in medias res with scenes whose relevance we have to decipher.
 The tone, too, is wildly various, from the nightmare-slowness of the early chapters focused on Temple’s captivity to the venerable bawdy comedy of misapprehension, a tradition stretching from Greek pastoral to Beavis and Butt-Head, of the two bumpkins lodged in Miss Reba’s brothel, which they take for a hotel.
 Much crucial action occurs off-stage or is reported in vague dialogue.
-The reader becomes, like Benbow, a searcher for truth, and like Temple, a baffled navigator in a corrupt, complicated world.
+The reader becomes, like Benbow, a searcher for truth, and like Temple, a baffled navigator in a corrupt, labyrinthine world.

 Sanctuary certainly lacks the hortatory sanctimony of Victorian realism, which many readers also enjoy today; it proceeds rather by defamiliarization or estrangement, as theorized almost contemporaneously by the Russian Formalist critics, themselves inspired by Tolstoy’s strategy of criticizing his society by literarily refusing to use its own customary names for its forms and objects but instead describing them as if seen for the first time.
 There is no guarantee in this strategy: it provokes the reader to think without telling the reader what to think.
 On the other hand, in giving the reader an object to contemplate—i.e., the novel—that aspires to the complexity of life itself, it may make readers much more supple and subtle thinkers than we would have been had we remained the proverbial choir addressed by the preachers of sentimentalism.

-In this way, Sanctuary, a novel that envisions and offers no sanctuary whatever, is what Faulkner hoped it would turn out to be aside from a money-maker, as he wrote in a 1932 preface to the novel: “something which would not shame The Sound and the Fury and As I Lay Dying too much.”
+In this way, Sanctuary, a novel that envisions and offers no sanctuary whatever, is more than just an attempted moneymaker, as Faulkner knew.
+He wrote in a 1932 preface to the novel that he hoped it would be “something which would not shame The Sound and the Fury and As I Lay Dying too much.”
+It does not.